History of Champagne Charles Koch in Avize since 1820

 Gustave and Eugene Koch on the flight of steps.

 But in 1865, each partner separated, Frédéric Bumiller preserving buildings of 4 rue de Cramant, operating "La Goutte d'Or Bumiller” until his death on February 13, 1888.
-His widow and their 3 children left permanently Champagne.
+His widow and their 3 children left permanently Champagne to go to Paris.
 Frédéric Bumiller was buried at the Père Lachaise cemetery.